kineticstoolkit/kineticstoolkit/doc/install.md

 Keeping ktk up to date
 ----------------------

-For the public version, open an Anaconda Prompt (on Windows) or a terminal (on macOS and Linux), and type:
+For the stable version, open an Anaconda Prompt (on Windows) or a terminal (on macOS and Linux), and type:

     pip upgrade ktk

 For the development version, in an IPython console, type:

     import ktk
     ktk.update()